bvetsa/AgentForge/ARCHITECTURE.md

 - Preserve the original user request
 - Save final shared state
 - Save trace events
+- Save tool call records
 - Generate a human-readable report

 Run artifacts make AgentForge inspectable and reproducible.
+They are generated output and should not be committed.

 ## Future Architecture

-The long-term architecture expands the MVP engine into a full platform.
+The long-term architecture expands the current engine into a fuller local platform.

 ```text
 CLI / SDK / Dashboard